TheStellarScientist/mathematical_biology/population_dynamics/README.md

 * Are discrete-generation populations more sensitive to occasional extreme reproductive failures than continuous populations?
 * How strongly does initial population size affect stochastic recovery and extinction risk?
 * Do deterministic equilibria remain meaningful centers of behavior under stochastic forcing?
-* How does stochasticity alter conclusions based solely on deterministic recovery times?
+* How does stochasticity change conclusions based solely on deterministic recovery times?
 * How does coupling between species transmit environmental disturbances through an ecological system?
 * When environmental shocks are correlated, does interaction between populations amplify or mitigate joint risk?